TrustResearcher: Automating Knowledge-Grounded and Transparent Research Ideation with Multi-Agent Collaboration: Introduction

 \section{Introduction}

 The formulation of novel research ideas is a central driver of scientific progress.
-It remains one of the most challenging and time-intensive stages of research-oriented inquiry, since effective research depends on organizing large volumes of information and cultivating original, diverse, and impactful solutions.
+It remains one of the most challenging and time-intensive stages of research-oriented inquiries, since effective research depends on organizing large volumes of information and cultivating original, diverse, and innovative solutions.
 As many fields expand at an unprecedented pace, researchers confront severe information overload: the literature has grown beyond what any individual can reasonably process.
-At the same time, cognitive constraints, such as bias, fixation, and narrow search strategies, further limit the exploration of genuinely novel hypotheses.
+At the same time, cognitive constraints, such as bias, fixation, and narrow search strategies, further limit the exploration of genuinely novel and primitive ideas.
 This tension between accelerating knowledge production and bounded human attention creates a bottleneck for innovation.